Duroc pig

-The Duroc pig is an older breed of domestic pig.
-The breed was developed in the United States and formed the basis for many mixed-breed commercial hogs.
-Duroc pigs are reddish-brown and golden yellow, large-framed, medium length, and muscular, with partially-drooping ears.
-They tend to be one of the least aggressive of all swine breeds raised for meat.
+The Duroc is an American breed of domestic pig.
+It varies in color from golden to a dark reddish-brown; it is large-framed and muscular, of medium length, with partially-drooping ears.

 Origins and history

 The breed, one of several red pig strains which developed around 1800 in New England, originated in Africa.
 One theory is that the pigs were imported from the Guinea coast of Africa at the time of the slave trade.
 Another suggestion is that the red color came from the Berkshire pig from Britain, a breed that is now black, but at that time was rusty brown.
 Another influence on the breed may have been four shoats from Spain and Portugal that were imported around 1837, but it is unclear whether these formed part of the breed's ancestry.